robertorojasp06/recist-dataset/README.md

 | `slices`          | Integer     | Number of slices in the volume							     | `340`          |
 | `rows`            | Integer     | Number of rows per slice         					         | `512`          |
 | `columns`         | Integer     | Number of columns per slice         						 | `512`          |

+### Set up the repository
+Set up the repository to run the provided scripts.
+For that:
+1. Clone the repository and install the conda environment running `conda env create -f environment.yml`.
+2. Run `conda activate recist-dataset`

+**Note:** All the scripts have the `--help` flag available.

+### Normalize CT images
+Run the script `normalize_ct_images.py` to apply windowing-normalization to the CT images.
+The `windows_mapping.json` file is provided to properly normalize each CT image in the dataset.

+### Compute statistics

+Run the other scripts that compute statistics from the final dataset:
+	- `get_nifti_metadata.py`: get information about image shape and voxel resolution.
+	- `get_intensity_distributions.py`: get statistics from voxel intensities.
+	- `compute_lesions_features.py`: get some features from individual lesion instances (longest axis, shortest axis, volume, mean intensity in HU).

 ## Only for contributors